 - SERVE: This type of bread is always BEST, served toasted!
 Then lather it with butter, ghee or olive oil.
 Add mashed avocado and salted tomatoes, almond butter, honey or jam.
 A piece of toast can turn into a great meal.
 See this Mushroom Toast!

-- STORE: Store the bread wrapped in a kitchen towel for the first day or two to keep the crust nice and crispy, then move it to a zip lock bag to keep it moist for longer.
+- STORE: Store the bread wrapped in a kitchen towel for the first day or two to keep the crust nice and crispy, then move it to a zip-lock bag or waxed bread bag to keep it moist for longer.
 Bread can also be sliced and frozen.
 Make sourdough croutons with leftover bread- great in salads and soups!

 Notes